sleepdefic1t/ARKKit/README.md

 # What is ARKKit?
   ARKKit is wrapper for interacting with the [***Ark Ecosystem***](https://ark.io).
   It is written purely in Swift 4.0, using no external dependencies or libraries.
-  This allows quick and easy integration into your Computer, Server, or iDevice project!
+  This allows for a quick, easy, and dependecy-free integration into your Computer, Server, or iDevice project!

 # Todo: